 For me, life in civilization (in the city) can become a grind.
 I generally do enjoy being an urban dweller, but like my patients, unless we release our fragmented perceptions of our bodies and life around us, it can become oppressive.
 I don’t believe that life on earth is inherently oppressive; it’s our mind and our habits that are.

 So, to that end, listen to the refreshing perspective of the truth of wholeness as articulated by quantum physicist by David Bohm.
-He really does call for an end to reductionist thinking where adults treat their respective fields of study like a kid at Christmas with a new computer that she/he wants to take apart.
+He really does call for an end to reductionist thinking where adults treat their respective fields of study as a kid at Christmas with a new computer that she/he wants to take apart.
 IT IS NOT THE PARTS OF A THING THAT TEACH US HOW IT WORKS OR WHAT IT IS!
 Actually using it and feeling how it works is the beginning of understanding.
 The truth is, different parts could probably have been used to make the thing whole anyway so why get attached to “the parts”?
 I encounter this issue daily as I work with people on their bodies, who continue to view it and feel it in pieces because of our health care system.
 Use your intuition and your breath to feel the truth.

 I do believe that if each of us, one by one, can breathe, meditate, and sense our own wholeness within our body, it will teach our mind that very thing as well.
 That’s how life on earth will change.